HO-COOH/Win32ControlsGallery/README.md

 	+ The alpha arguments is `0` and `LWA_ALPHA` is used.
 	The window becomes `transparent`, that does not captures mouse inputs, including the title bar (if exists)
 - [High DPI changes example](https://github.com/microsoft/Windows-classic-samples/blob/main/Samples/DPIAwarenessPerWindow/client/DpiAwarenessContext.cpp)
+- If you don't fill the `.hWnd` member in `NOTIFYICONDATA` struct, calling `Shell_NotifyIcon()` will cause a sort of one-time notification effect.
+ Where the icon and notification still shows, but will disappear as soon as your mouse cursor hover over it.